Receive data from connected objects by using the HTTPS protocol.

 Servitly HTTP Endpoints

-According to which environment you should target, you will need to choose the correct HTTP endpoint.
+According to which environment type and cloud provider, you should use the correct HTTP endpoint.

 How to send IoT Data